Common image-related problems in signatures

 We have also found another problem that occurs in iOS 7 and later.
-Sometimes, the default mail application displays certain embedded images incorrectly - images are not downloaded to emails, but instead you see the Tap to download button.
+Sometimes, the default mail application displays certain embedded images incorrectly - they are not downloaded to emails, but instead you see the Tap to download button.
 When you click it, nothing happens.
-The problem appears only in the case of messages that were replied to or forwarded via the default mail app.
+The problem appears only for messages that were replied to or forwarded via the default mail app (Mail).
 If you are facing such an issue, you can solve it by force closing the app on your device and reopening it.

-Some of the web applications do not properly process messages while replying or forwarding.
-The source code is being modified, therefore the address of the image may be improperly defined.
+Some of the web-based mail applications do not correctly process messages while replying or forwarding.
+The email source code can be modified, therefore the address (i.e. content identifier / CID) of an image embedded into an email may be incorrectly defined.
 As a result, images are not visible.

 To solve this issue, please first try using a desktop mail client instead of a web application.
-However, if you are unable to obtain or run such software, please try changing the format of the images, as described here, and check if the problem persists.
+If you are unable to obtain or run such software, please try changing the format of the images, as described here, and check if the problem persists.